 “in a manner likely to cause unnecessary suffering or injury to health”Government Website

-The government website suggests you follow the NCC guidelines.
+The government website suggests you follow the NSPCC guidelines.
 They say that a child under 12 is unlikely to be safe alone for an extended period of time and a children under 16 should not be left alone overnight.
 Babies, toddlers and young children shouldn’t be left alone.
 Essentially it is up to you as a parent to use your judgement about your own child and when they are mature enough to be home alone.

 There is no official guidance on leaving children to play unsupervised in a different part of the house to you so in this post we’ll look at some of the things you should consider when making the decision.

 What Age Can a Child Play Alone in a Room?

 The answer to this will depend on the age of your child, their personality and the set up of your home.

 Leaving Babies and Toddlers to Play Unsupervised